Prosci Change Management Vs Kotter Change Change management (Which Process is Better?)

 - Prioritizes people, leaving opportunities to strengthen processes, especially for larger scale change

 If your organization has an upcoming strategic plan review or is undertaking strategic planning for the first time, remember that your people are at the center of your organization.
-This means that in order for sustained change, especially with strategy implementation, it is critical to foster clarity alignment towards your organization’s One Destination or vision for the future.
+This means that in order for sustained change, especially with strategy implementation, it is critical to foster clarity and alignment towards your organization’s One Destination or vision for the future.